govtmirror/transparency/OpenSBST.md

 In this document, I suggest that we build a workflow for behavioral and social science within government remembering that science requires doubting and uncertain individuals collaborating across time and space with minimal barriers.
 I think that this workflow differs from the open science workflow because the purpose of the work within governments is not mainly to advance science but to serve the government and the people.

-Eventually, I hope that a future version of this document can help guide choices of the growing number of social and behavioral scientists working to improve government at all levels.
+Eventually, I hope that a future version of this document can help guide the choices of the growing number of social and behavioral scientists working to improve government at all levels.
 For now, this is an idiosyncratic draft begging for constructive input.

 # Practice Humility